Jennifer Westfeldt: 2012–present

 Westfeldt's other stage work includes the world premieres of Scott Z. Burns' The Library at The Public Theater opposite Chloe Grace-Moretz, directed by Steven Soderbergh; Nell Benjamin’s The Explorers Club at Manhattan Theater Club, directed by Marc Bruni; Nicky Silver's Too Much Sun at The Vineyard Theater opposite Linda Lavin, directed by Mark Brokaw; Cusi Cram's A Lifetime Burning at Primary Stages, directed by Pam MacKinnon; Joe Gilford’s Finks opposite Josh Radnor at The Powerhouse Theater/NYSAF, directed by Charlie Stratton; Stephen Belber's The Power of Duff opposite Greg Kinnear at The Powerhouse Theater/NYSAF, directed by Peter Dubois; and Alexandra Gersten-Vassilaros' Big Sky at The Geffen opposite Jon Tenney, directed by John Rando.

-Development

-In 2002, Westfeldt, along with her journalist sister Amy, sold a one-hour newsroom drama pitch to Touchstone/ABC; Westfeldt was attached to star.
-Called The Independent, the series was loosely inspired by her sister's experiences as a career journalist at the Associated Press.

-In 2010, with Alan Ball attached as executive producer, she sold a TV dramedy to HBO with her attached to star about the bird's nest custody agreement in divorce cases.
+In 2022 she received glowing reviews from the New York Times for her performance as Mama in Liba Vaynberg' s play The Gett.

+Other film roles include the 2016 short Lemon opposite Noah Bean, which premiered at the 2016 Tribeca Film Festival and, in 2017, a supporting role in director Marielle Heller’s Can You Ever Forgive Me? opposite Melissa McCarthy, which later ended up on the cutting room floor.
+In 2017, Westfeldt produced the documentary Circus Kid, based on Lorenzo Pisoni's life growing up in a circus family, which was bought and distributed by Sundance Now.
+In 2022 she wrote several episodes of the Showtime series The First Lady.

-Westfeldt sold to Amazon an adapted screenplay based on the novel The Idea of You by Robinne Lee, which is set to star Anne Hathaway.
+Westfeldt sold to Amazon The Idea of You, an adapted screenplay based on the novel of the same name by Robinne Lee starring Anne Hathaway.
+The film completed shooting in December 2022 and was released in May 2024.
+With a self-reported 50 million viewers in the first two weeks it was Amazon MGM’s No. 1 romantic-comedy debut of all time, according to the studio.
+She is currently working on a film adaptation of Amy Poeppel's novel The Sweet Spot.

 Personal life

 Westfeldt was in a long-term relationship with actor Jon Hamm from 1997 to 2015.
-She divides her time between New York City and Los Angeles.